hitagi0707-zhong/Project-of-Zhijun/README.md

 # Project-of-Zhijun
-This is a repository that including all research projects and papers of Zhijun Zhong
+This is a repository that including all research projects and papers of Zhijun Zhong The following abstracts about above three projects.

+## Undergraduate thesis:
-Undergraduate thesis: Automatic text summarization based on pre-trained language model
+## Automatic text summarization based on pre-trained language model

-A simple abstract about the thesis is avaliable:
+Keywords: Deep learning; Text summarization; Attention mechanism; Seq2seq; Bert

    In the Internet era of information explosion, with the rise and development of various media platforms, individuals daily live is filled with endless information.